GreycLab/gmic/paper.md

 ## 2.1.
 Core Components

 The current architecture of the `G'MIC` framework is depicted on Fig. 1.
-This corresponds to the current state of the framework (version **3.3.2**), at the time of writing.

 ![Overview of the `G'MIC` framework.](images/gmic_architecture.png)

-The organization of this framework revolves around a central component: the **`G'MIC` scripting language interpreter** (in yellow).
-This interpreter uses the native functionalities of the **`CImg` library** (which is implemented in _C`++`_, in blue), but relies also on a set of commands, written in the `G'MIC` language themselves, constituting a **_standard library_ (`stdlib`)** for the framework (in green).
-The other components (in orange) stand for the different user interfaces provided by the framework.
-More than 1000 distinct commands are currently implemented in the `stdlib`, covering a large portion of general image processing needs.
+The framework revolves around a central component: the **`G'MIC` scripting language interpreter** (yellow).
+This interpreter uses the native functionalities of the **`CImg` library** (implemented in _C`++`_, blue), but relies also on a set of commands, written in the `G'MIC` language themselves, constituting a **_standard library_ (`stdlib`)** for the framework (green).
+The other components (orange) stand for the different user interfaces provided by the framework.
+More than 1000 distinct commands are currently implemented, covering a large portion of image processing needs.

-The `G'MIC` interpreter lets the user write and run custom programs using this predefined set of commands, for tasks as varied as writing new image filters, implementing generative algorithms or creating user interfaces for image manipulation.
+The interpreter lets the user implements their own scripts using this predefined set of commands, for tasks as varied as writing image filters or generative algorithms, or creating user interfaces for image manipulation.

 ## 2.2.
 User Interfaces